Click-A Pictorial History of the Photograph, by Russell Miller

 Source:Own Library.

 The book covers the beginnings of photography even before film, the camera obscura as described by Aristotle.
-In the early 1800s recording the images with chemical became possible with the early daguerreotype process, an so the photography industry began.
-Being released in the 1970’s means that digital photography is not covered at all.
+In the early 1800s, recording the images with chemical became possible with the early daguerreotype process, and so the photography industry began.
+Being released in the 1970s means that digital photography is not covered at all.
 A year after the book was published in 1974, in 1975 Kodak made the first digital camera prototype.

-The author notes the conflict between painters and photographers about whether or not photography can be considered “art”.
+The author notes the conflict between painters and photographers about whether photography can be considered “art”.

 Conclusion